 The Paddle Steamer Enterprise is one of oldest working paddle steamers in the world and illustrates the important role paddle steamers played in Australian history.

 The Enterprise is the largest functional object at the National Museum of Australia and its story is being preserved for future generations.
-It was listed on the Australian Register of Historic Vehicles in 2012.
+It was listed on the Australian Register of Historic Vessels in 2012.

 History of the PS Enterprise